Vectorworks/developer-scripting/Function Reference/Functions/SetDefaultTexMap.md

 # SetDefaultTexMap

 ## Description
 Set the object to have default texture mapping info.
-Texture resource being used is set with [[VS:SetTextureRef]].
-Similar to [[VS:SetDefaultTextureSpace]] except that routine has been superseded in version 2009.
+Texture resource being used is set with [SetTextureRef](SetTextureRef.md).
+Similar to [SetDefaultTextureSpace](SetDefaultTextureSpace.md) except that routine has been superseded in version 2009.

 ```pascal
 PROCEDURE SetDefaultTexMap(h : HANDLE);